stephen-thornton/stephen-thornton.github.io/_miscellaneous/Prosperity.md

 Why did people bid so high?
 The phrasing of how the turtles would actually trade was a bit ambiguous.
 It turns out that the large population of turtles with only one flipper was the same for the first and second bid, meaning that the turtles with reserve prices in the range \\( [160,200] \\) were no longer available to trade with me when I placed my second bid.
 This changed the expected payoff in the second round rather dramatically.
 Rather than a cut-off parabola centered at \\( 265 \\), the expected payoff (before factoring in the average second bid) was a parabola centered at \\( 285 \\) (right in the middle of the second range \\( [250,320] \\)).

 # Round 4: Competitive suitcase picking (round 2 reprise)
 This round ended up being nearly identical to round 2 in theory, but with more interesting results given the selected numbers.
 There are now \\( 20 \\) suitcases to choose from, with identical rules for sharing as in round 2.
 However, one can choose to select a second suitcase for a cost of \\( 50,000 \\) seashells, and a third suitcase for an additional \\( 100,000 \\) seashells.
+For completeness, the containers contain the following amounts:

+$$c_i=10,000*\left\lbrace 80, 50, 83, 31, 60, 89, 10, 37, 70, 90, 17, 40, 73, 100, 20, 41, 79, 23, 47, 30 \right\rbrace$$

+which are shared with the following numbers of individuals:

+$$n_i=\left\lbrace 6, 4, 7, 2, 4, 8, 1, 3, 4, 10, 1, 3, 4, 15, 2, 3, 5, 2, 3, 2 \right\rbrace.$$

 Starting with the same philosophy as round 2, we first restrict ourselves to the simpler case of one-suitcase strategies (of which there are only \\( 20 \\)) and find the distribution where their expected values are equal.
 In this case, the Lagrange multiplier is \\( \lambda = 56,613.8 \\), meaning that a team can improve its earnings by selecting an additional suitcase.
 This means that the Nash equilibrium does not contain only one-suitcase strategies, in contrast to round 2.

 If we do the next-simplest thing, and restrict to one- and two-suitcase strategies, we have \\( 210 \\) possible strategies to pick from (\\( 20 \\) + \\( 20 \\) choose \\( 2 \\)).
 This means we would need to solve \\( 210 \\) simultaneous equations to find this restricted equilibrium strategy (which means we would need to type them into Python or Mathematica, also).
 Let's do this in a more creative way, using a stochastic simulation.